Have you ever asked yourself: “Am I to overweight to travel?”

 So if that’s the image of female traveller – where do the rest of us fit in?

-What about those, no longer in our 20’s, who spend our lives travelling the world and writing about it online?
+What about those, no longer in our 20’s, who spend our lives travelling the world and writing about it and all the necessary travel requirements online?
 Or those who are in their 20’s but maybe aren’t endowed quite the same way as others.
 How do we get recognition as being talented travelling women, without being judged on the size of our asses?

-Personally I’m a size 12-14 in Australia which is a 8-10 in the US, and I honestly consider myself average in size.
-Of course a few extra sit-ups wouldn’t hurt, I’m just a curvy gal – a normal everyday woman.
+Personally, I’m a size 12-14 in Australia which is an 8-10 in the US, and I honestly consider myself average in size.
+Of course, a few extra sit-ups wouldn’t hurt, I’m just a curvy gal – a normal everyday woman.
 So why, when a story about our travel adventures hit the papers this month, was my weight commented on above my travel achievements?

 Plus why does it matter?
 Why are we so hung up on fat- skinny, white – tanned, young – old?

 People can blame the media and Hollywood – but by making negative comments like this, it’s You comment lady, and people like you that aren’t helping the situation, you’re enabling it.
 How can women ever have a positive body image if we continue (and I mean women vs women) putting each other down whenever we get a chance.

 [tweetthis]My weight does not define who I am, or what I’m capable of achieving.[/tweetthis]

 For example, when it comes to my profession as a travel blogger/podcaster, my experiences and my knowledge combined, make me a god damn travelling oracle.
 I am good at travel – it’s what I love – it’s what I do.
 But, put my picture in a newspaper and suddenly it’s – isn’t she a little chunky to be a full-time traveller?
 I thought you lost weight when you travel?

 Here’s a question for you…when was the last time you went on holiday and lost weight?